Compare the Best Credit Cards (June 2025)

 - Rewards: You can spend Airpoints Dollars on gifts, food and beverage, Mitre 10 and other hardware shops, flights and thousands of other options.
 Our guide to redeeming Airpoints Dollars for maximum value has more details.

-- Bonus: 500 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new Card within the first 3 months.
+- Bonus: You'll also get 300 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new Card within the first 3 months.
 New Card Members only.
-This sign-up bonus effectively pays for membership fee for the first 1.5 years.
+This sign-up bonus effectively pays for membership fee for at least the first year.

 - With the highest earning rate of Airpoints Dollars (approx 1.70 per NZ$100 spent), and a range of useful insurance and lounge perks, which can save hundreds of dollars if you use rental cars, holiday overseas and/or want the benefit from growing your Airpoints balance each month.